The Most Effective Tools for Reducing Your Membership Churn

 We’ve talked several times on the blog and podcast before about ways to increase retention, and it’s definitely a topic that we could easily spend hours on!

-But it’s one thing to talk about improving retention and another thing to actually implement, so in this article we’re taking a look not at why retention is important, but at some tools you can use to up your retention game and reduce your membership churn (and no, you don’t need to be using all of them!)
+But it’s one thing to talk about improving retention and another thing to actually implement, so in this article we’re taking a look not at why retention is important, but at some tools you can use to reduce your membership churn.

 Retention starts day one, minute one, with your onboarding process.
 Getting your members off to a good start with your membership is a sure fire way to keep them happy and coming back month after month.